Abortion bans fail in conservative South Carolina, Nebraska

 The Nebraska proposal, backed by Republican Gov. Jim Pillen, is unlikely to move forward this year.
 And in South Carolina, where abortion remains legal through 22 weeks of pregnancy, the vote marked the third time a near-total abortion ban has failed in the Republican-led Senate chamber since the U.S. Supreme Court reversed Roe v.
 Wade last summer.

-The state has increasingly served patients across a region where Republican officials have otherwise curtailed access to abortion.
-Six Republicans helped block motions to end debate and defeated any chance the bill will pass this year.
+Massey issued a warning for the ban’s fiercest Republican opponent after the vote.

+“The response to Sen. Senn will be in 2024,” Massey told reporters Thursday, referring to elections set to take place next year.

-Fourteen other states have bans in place on abortion at all stages of pregnancy.
-They are Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, West Virginia and Wisconsin.
+Fourteen states have bans in place on abortion at all stages of pregnancy.
 Four other states have bans throughout pregnancy where enforcement is blocked by courts.
 The majority of those bans were adopted in anticipation of Roe being overturned, and most do not have exceptions for rape or incest.

 Pollard reported from Columbia, South Carolina.
 Associated Press writer Freida Frisaro contributed from Fort Lauderdale, Florida.
 James Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.